auremoser/mozsci/log/worklog.md

     * workcards/personas - what does a resilent person look like
     * therapeutic recommendations
   * which parts are the tractable components?
+  * growing federation of research scientists engaged in decoding - sharing atlas/patterns/lookbook
+  * growing community of participants who can find out if they are resilient

 ### TODO
 * review [fellows structure doc](https://docs.google.com/document/d/18XX0qhbLnp_CkrUDBUx3cetSa65P4bBLAqfyMioWL14/edit?ts=565f068e) before call